 This is a bit more complicated because insecurity doesn’t just disappear with a quick tip.
 We can do it, though, with a bit of determination and time.

 - You must record yourself.
 Don’t be afraid.
-Every single amazing communicator out there has worked on their communication skills.
+Every single fantastic communicator out there has worked on their communication skills.

 - Listen to that recording 🙂 Assess yourself like a scientist.
 You take a baseline.
 Count the undermining words you use.